21-24 years

 • Health

-• Have 1 ½ to 2 cups of fruits daily (such as 1 banana plus ½ cup of dried fruit)
+• Have 1 ½ to 2 ½ cups of fruits daily (such as 1 medium apple, 1 banana, and ½ cup berries).
+Fresh, frozen canned or dried all count.

 As your young adults transition into adulthood, talk to them about risks and pressures they may face, including: